-One not only needs patience with the climate, the roads, the food and often the living conditions, as well as the people who live in a totally different time world from our own—usually the villagers’—but the pioneer or travelling Bahá’í must muster his patience and fortify himself with it and with prayers when he has any work to do in a foreign country with either government officials or in government offices.
-This is really a point of great importance, for usually, somehow, he is recognized as a Bahá’í; Bahá’ís are better known than they think and often observed covertly with intense interest and curiosity—and sometimes animosity; therefore it is absolutely essential to be polite, patient and share a warm word or smile with the people one is dealing with.
+One not only needs patience with the climate, the roads, the food and often the living conditions, as well as the people who live in a totally different time world from our own—usually the villagers’—but the pioneer or travelling Bahá’í must muster his patience, and fortify himself with it and with prayers when he has any work to do in a foreign country with either government officials or in government offices.
+This is really a point of great importance, for usually, somehow, he is recognized as a Bahá’í; Bahá’ís are better known than they think and are often observed covertly with intense interest and curiosity—and sometimes animosity.
+Therefore it is absolutely essential to be polite, patient and to share a warm word or smile with the people one is dealing with.
 One of the most wonderful things about Africa—where a white person can sometimes find he is being paid back for a long history of the way his race emphasized it was white to the detriment of the black race—is that a warm smile almost invariably will be met by a smile in response.
 It is one reason I miss Africa so much.

 My personal experience is that in almost no case does a public servant consider he is there to serve you as a member of the public; he is much more likely to treat you as someone over whom he temporarily has power and is determined to make you feel this.
 Because of this almost universal attitude of petty officials it is much better, if at all feasible, to try to see the person at the top.
-This is particularly true of things that concern important Bahá’í business and not merely one’s own personal affairs.
+This is particularly true of things that concern important Bahá’í business and not merely ones own personal affairs.

 “Culture shock”